zokrezyl/ymery/docs/build.md

 ## Overview

-Imery uses **uv** for dependency management and **hatchling** as the build backend.
+Ymery uses **uv** for dependency management and **hatchling** as the build backend.
 The build process includes automatic YAML aggregation for browser demos.

 ## Project Configuration